I'm a member

 Printer Friendly Version

 DESCRIPTIONConfocal laser endomicroscopy (CLE), also known as confocal fluorescent endomicroscopy and optical endomicroscopy, allows in vivo microscopic imaging of cells during endoscopy.
-CLE is proposed for a variety of purposes, especially as a real-time alternative to histology during colonoscopy and for targeting areas to undergo biopsy in patients with inflammatory bowel disease and Barrett’s esophagus.
+CLE is proposed for a variety of purposes, especially as a real-time alternative to biopsy/polypectomy and histopathologic analysis during colonoscopy and for targeting areas to undergo biopsy in patients with inflammatory bowel disease and Barrett esophagus.

 Confocal laser endomicroscopy (CLE), also known as confocal fluorescent endomicroscopy and optical endomicroscopy, allows in vivo microscopic imaging of the mucosal epithelium during endoscopy.
-According to the American Society for Gastrointestinal Endoscopy (ASGE), with CLE, light from a low-power laser illuminates tissue and, subsequently, the same lens detects light reflected from the tissue through a pinhole.
-The term confocal refers to having both illumination and collection systems in the same focal plane.
-Light reflected and scattered at other geometric angles that is not reflected through the pinhole is excluded from detection which dramatically increases the special resolution of CLE images.
+The process uses light from a low-power laser to illuminate tissue and, subsequently, the same lens detects light reflected from the tissue through a pinhole.
+The term "confocal" refers to having both illumination and collection systems in the same focal plane.
+Light reflected and scattered at other geometric angles that is not reflected through the pinhole is excluded from detection, which dramatically increases the resolution of CLE images.

-To date, 2 types of CLE systems have been cleared by the U.S. Food and Drug Administration (FDA).
-One is an endoscope-based system in which a confocal probe is incorporated onto the tip of a conventional endoscope.
+To date, two CLE systems have been cleared by the U.S. Food and Drug Administration (FDA).
+One is an endoscope-based system with a confocal probe incorporated onto the tip of a conventional endoscope.
 The other is a probe-based system; the probe is placed through the biopsy channel of a conventional endoscope.
-The depth of view is up to 250 um with the endoscopic system and about 120 um with the probe-based system.
-A limited area can be examined; no more than 700 um in the endoscopic-based system and less with the probe-based system.
+The depth of view is up to 250 µm with the endoscopic system and about 120 µm with the probe-based system.
+A limited area can be examined; no more than 700 µm in the endoscopic-based system and less with the probe-based system.
 As pointed out in review articles, the limited viewing area emphasizes the need for careful conventional endoscopy to target the areas for evaluation.
 Both CLE systems are optimized using a contrast agent.
 The most widely used agent is intravenous fluorescein, which is FDA-approved for ophthalmologic imaging of blood vessels when used with a laser scanning ophthalmoscope.

-As noted previously, limitations of CLE systems include a limited viewing area and depth of view.
+As noted, limitations of CLE systems include a limited viewing area and depth of view.
 Another issue is standardization of systems for classifying lesions viewed with CLE devices.
-Although there is not currently an internationally accepted classification system for colorectal lesions, 2 systems have been developed that have been used in a number of studies conducted in different countries.
-These are the Mainz criteria for endoscopy-based CLE devices and the Miami classification system for probe-based CLE devices.
-Lesion classification systems are less developed for non-gastrointestinal lesions viewed by CLE devices e.g., those in the lung or bladder.
-Another potential issue is the learning curve for obtaining high-quality images and classifying lesions.
-Several recent studies, however, have found that the ability to acquire high-quality images and interpret them accurately can be learned relatively quickly; these studies were limited to colorectal applications of CLE.
+Although there is currently no internationally accepted classification system for colorectal lesions, 2 systems have been used in a number of studies conducted in different countries.
+They are the Mainz criteria for endoscopy-based CLE devices and the Miami classification system for probe-based CLE devices.
+Lesion classification systems are less developed for non-gastrointestinal lesions viewed by CLE devices (e.g., those in the lung or bladder).
+Another challenge is the learning curve for obtaining high-quality images and classifying lesions.
+Several recent studies, however, have found that the ability to acquire high-quality images and interpret them accurately can be learned relatively quickly; these studies were specific to colorectal applications of CLE.

-The following two confocal laser endomicroscopy devices have been cleared for marketing by the FDA:
+Two confocal laser endomicroscopy devices, listed below, have been cleared for marketing by the FDA through the 510(k) process:

 Related medical policies are –